gjTool/gjTool/README.md

 ## Update information

-- v1.1.0
+- v1.1.2

 - The code is arranged and optimized, and it is more concise.

-- Now you can use $, without reference to JQ and zepto.Disuse Gj and keep gjTool.
+- Now you can use $.Disuse Gj and keep gjTool.

 - The new method, clone(), is used to clone elements.appendTo()，Insert element.